Louisville, Kentucky: Higher education

+Libraries

+In 1908, Louisville was home to the country's first public library in the South for African Americans housed in a Carnegie-funded facility.
+This public library still stands today as the Western Colored Branch Public Library known today as the Louisville Free Public Library, Western Branch.
+It took its place in history as the first in the nation to provide library services exclusively for the African American community, using only African American staff.
+African Americans in Louisville were among the leaders in a national struggle to address the injustices this system imposed.
+Albert Meyzeek, a black educator who over the years served as principal at several local schools was one of the leaders in the effort to build positive community infrastructures for purposes of racial uplift.
+During his three-year tenure as principal at the segregated Central High School, Meyzeek led the campaign to establish a black library, that being the Western Colors Branch Public Library.

+In addition to establishing the first public library for African Americans in the South, two other members of Louisville's black middle class, Rev. Thomas Fountain Blue, the administrative head of the Western and Eastern Colored Branches, and Rachel Davis Harris, a children's library specialist and the chief assistant in charge of school and extensive work, worked to establish both branches as community social centers.
+In 1917, 498 meetings were held at both branches, with close to 12,000 in attendance.
+In 1912, Blue organized an apprenticeship librarian class, the only opportunity for formal training for prospective black librarians in the South at the time.

 Media

-Louisville's newspaper of record is The Courier-Journal.
-The alternative paper is the progressive alt-weekly Louisville Eccentric Observer (commonly called 'LEO'), which was founded by 3rd district U.S. Representative John Yarmuth (D).
+Louisville's newspaper of record is the Courier Journal.
+The alternative paper is the progressive alt-weekly Louisville Eccentric Observer (commonly called 'LEO'), which was founded by then-future, former 3rd district U.S. Representative John Yarmuth (D).

 WAVE 3, an NBC affiliate, was Kentucky's first TV station.
-Another prominent TV station is ABC affiliate WHAS 11, formerly owned by the Bingham family (who also owned The Courier-Journal), which hosts the regionally notable annual fundraiser, the WHAS Crusade for Children.
-CBS affiliate WLKY 32 and Fox affiliate WDRB 41 (along with its dual The CW/MyNetworkTV affiliated sister station WBKI 58) round out the major television stations in the city.
+Another prominent TV station is ABC affiliate WHAS 11, formerly owned by the Bingham family (who also owned the Courier Journal), which hosts the regionally notable annual fundraiser, the WHAS Crusade for Children.
+Other television stations in the city include CBS affiliate WLKY 32 and Fox affiliate WDRB 41 (along with its dual The CW/MyNetworkTV affiliated sister station WBKI 58).

 The most popular radio stations are WGZB-FM and 84 WHAS 840 AM.
 The latter was designated by the FCC as a clear-channel station, and was formerly owned by the Binghams (now iHeartMedia), and is a talk radio station that also broadcasts regional sports.

+Louisville Public Media operates three National Public Radio member stations in the city: news and talk WFPL, classical WUOL-FM, and adult album alternative WFPK.